jessicabuzzelli/sql-insert-generator/README.md

 ```

 #### Disclaimers:
-- Datatypes use Oracle SQL types.
+- Datatypes use generic Oracle SQL types.
 - Number types default to 22 bits.
 - `sql_generator.py` only checks the first row when determining types.
 If this is an issue, pass your own (encoded) types with `--types`
 - Default file output is the path of the input file.
-Use `-outfile' parameter to redirect.
+Use `-outfile` parameter to redirect.
 - An output file will not be written if the print flag `-p` is used.
 - Default table name is the name of the file with underscores replacing whitespaces.